Human Rights

 The Teijin Group Human Rights Policy

-We follow the fundamental principles described in the United Nations (UN) International Bill of Human Rights (the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights), and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work*4.
+We follow the fundamental principles described in the United Nation (UN) International Bill of Human Rights (the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights), and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work*4.

-We respect the UN Guiding Principles on Businesse and Human Rights and the 10 principles of the UN Global Compact.
+We respect the UN Guiding Principles on Businesses and Human Rights, the 10 principles of the UN Global Compact and the Children's Rights and Business Principles. - 3.Responsibility

 The Chief Executive Officer of the Teijin Group takes responsibility for implementing this Policy.

-We develop the human rights due diligence process to identify actual or potential negative impacts on human rights and seek to prevent or mitigate the negative impacts.
+We develop the human rights due diligence process to identify actual or potential negative impacts on human rights and seek to prevent or mitigate these negative impacts.

 When we recognize that we directly cause or indirectly influence adverse impacts on human rights, we conduct dialogue with relevant parties and address such impacts through appropriate procedures.